Last updated: 15th June 2023.

 So, we’ve identified five employee groups and created ‘The Pyramid of Employee Influence’.

 It’ll help you understand the different types of employees, and which ones will have the most impact on your employee advocacy program.

 What is “The Pyramid of Employee Influence”?

 It’s up there with “how many people do I need to invite”.

 While this pyramid won’t necessarily single out your most influential employees, it should help you identify which employees are the best fit for your program.

-It should also make you realize that it’s not a numbers game. 🙅♂️
+It should also make you realize that employee advocacy isn’t a numbers game 🙅♂️

 It doesn’t necessarily matter how many employees you invite; it’s about identifying and inviting the right employees.